w3c/manifest/README.md

 * A standard file name for a manifest resource (i.e., manifest.json).
 * Start URL.
 * Screen orientation hinting for when launching the app.
-* Different display modes: fullscreen, minimal-ui, open in browser, etc.
+* Launch the app in different display modes: fullscreen, minimal-ui, open in browser, etc.
+* A way of for scripts to check if the application was launched from a bookmark (i.e., similar to Safari's navigator.standalone).

 ## Goals for v2 and beyond